vibe-lab-gsd/kids-independent-travel/data/usa-2017-readme.md

     * age: The child's age
     * female: A binary variable indicating whether the child is female
-    * has_lil_sib: A binary variable indicating whether there are any younger children in the household
+    * has_lil_sib: A binary variable indicating whether there are any younger children in the household (includes children who are the same age as the respondent).
     * has_big_sib: A binary variable indicating whether there are any older children in the household
 Trip-level variables